Welcome to Pianorama!

 Recitals are presented as a goal from the very beginning.
-Recitals will be held at St. Peter”s Church in Freehold or the Jackson Public Library.
+Recitals are held at St. Peter’s Church in Freehold or the Jackson Public Library.

 - Solo pieces are usually played from memory, but exceptions are made based on individual need.

 - I concentrate on classical repertoire, but jazz and popular pieces are also performed.